San José Cancasque

-San José Cancasque is a municipality in the Chalatenango department of El Salvador.
+San José Cancasque is a district in the Chalatenango Department of El Salvador.

 Geography

 The community is located to the south of the city of Chalatenango.
 It is a neighbour to the communities of San Isidro Labrador to the North and Potonico and San Miguel de Mercedes located to the East.
 Lake Suchitlán is located a few kilometers to the South.

 Economy

 Most of the residents of San Jose Cancasque are employed as rural labourers and livestock farmers.